top of page

 Christian Enemark, Professor of International Relations, University of Southampton

 But by February 2022, everyone had changed their tune.
-War was suddenly 20th Century redux, a tapestry of trenches, bayonets and massed artillery that would have been quite familiar to participants of that centuries’ two World Wars.
+War was suddenly 20th century redux, a tapestry of trenches, bayonets and massed artillery that would have been quite familiar to participants of that century's two World Wars.
 The picture, of course, is more complicated and nuanced.
 Technology is disrupting practices and doing so right across battlespace.
-But hybrid warfare has very much not disappeared and political warfare in its many forms remains the overt strategy of several States notwithstanding unprecedented expansion in the means available to parties to undertake meddling and conflict.
+But hybrid warfare has very much not disappeared and political warfare in its many forms remains the overt strategy of several states notwithstanding unprecedented expansion in the means available to parties to undertake meddling and conflict.

 It is quickly evident, moreover, that contemporary war is actually less defined by technical innovation than armchair experts would have you to believe.
 And disruptions today are too often tomorrow’s old news.
 Empirically, war’s norms and behaviours are quite slow to change with each shiny new driver for that change often giving rise to compelling versos and points of friction that combine to dull material transformation.
 This book unpicks the arguments made pre and post 2022 and, based on interviews with experts from around the world, seeks to dissect battlecraft’s enduring themes and how these may affect conflicts’ current norms.